e1quem/VolatilityAnalysis/README.md

 This file uses GARCH volatility models to backtest volatility forecasts on individual markets (requires a slug).
 The model is fitted on training points, and the volatility forecast it produces is then used to define a 95% confidence price interval forecasts for the next aggregated time period.
 Then, 10m price is used to count hits (price is in the interval) and misses (price is outside of the predicted price range).

 Instead of fitting one model to all available data, we take a more adaptative approach.
 For each step, we fit 6 models: ARCH(1), ARCH(2), GARCH(1,1), GARCH(2,1), TARCH(1,1,1), TARCH(2,2,1), before comparing their BIC and using the model with the lowest one for the forecast.
 This program outputs model usage to observe which models are most often used on which markets.

+BIC stands for *Bayesian Information Criterion*.
+It is used to evaluate the fit of different models, rewarding both fit (how well the model explains the data) and simplicity.
+A lower BIC indicates a better model.

 ![GARCH](assets/GARCH.png)